palmdong/SMMCL/README.md

 - Dependencies.

 ### Train
-Download the pretrained weight of [SegNext-B](https://cloud.tsinghua.edu.cn/d/c15b25a6745946618462/) and place it to /pretrained/segnext.
+- Download the pretrained weight of [SegNext-B](https://cloud.tsinghua.edu.cn/d/c15b25a6745946618462/) and place it to /pretrained/segnext.
+- Then run:
 ```bash
 cd /path/to/SMMCL_LLRGBD
 python train.py -d 0-3